 I wrote an introduction to the tool earlier this year, so that’s a good place to start if you want to find out more about it.

 Note: this post deals with the free version of this software, called Data Studio.
-There is also an enterprise version called Data Studio 360 which allows for more reports, more data etc. The user interface is appears to be very similar.
+There is also an enterprise version called Data Studio 360 which allows for more reports, more data etc. The user interface is very similar.

 6 advanced tips for working with Google Data Studio